BIAPT/NeuroAlgo/README.md

 # NeuroAlgo

 ## Plan for the library
-The goal is to take all the code from dead libraries that are still usable and put it into this repository so that we know what is happening with them.
+The goal is to take all the code from stale and stable neuroscience libraries that are still usable and put it into this repository so that we can customize them for our analysis easily.
 No GUI here, this is just a repository of the analysis techniques per say to be used at the command line.
 If making an analysis please look at the Scripts repository.

 ## To Get